graphql/graphiql/README.md

+Note: This extension no longer supports `.prisma` files.
+If you are using this extension with Prisma 1, please rename your datamodel from `datamodel.prisma` to `datamodel.graphql` and this extension would pick that up.

 # VSCode GraphQL

 GraphQL extension VSCode built with the aim to tightly integrate the [GraphQL Ecosystem](https://www.prisma.io/docs/graphql-ecosystem/) with VSCode for an awesome developer experience.